• Skip to primary navigation

 • In a saucepan over medium heat, add butter, sugar, and honey.
 Bring to a boil.
 Boil for 2 minutes, then add heavy cream.
 Boil for 1 more minute.

 • Remove from heat and add vanilla extract and salt.
 Stir to combine.
-Add walnuts, stir to coat.
+Add walnuts and stir to coat.

 • Pour topping over shortbread crust.
-Bake 18-22 minutes, or until entire top is bubbly.
+Place bars back in the oven and bake for about 18-22 minutes, or until entire top is bubbly.
 Remove from oven and allow to cool completely before slicing (topping needs time to firm up).

 Equipment Recommendations